 Both my mom and two of my uncles have it.
 It’s painless, but it can certainly lead to poor vision and blindness.

 So, make sure your cholesterol levels are in a healthy range, NOT “low” or “high”.
-I’ll have links about the below in the description area about what my parents use.

 5 – Exercise & Rest Your Eyes

 Remember that you have muscles that control your eyes and they need to be exercised and rested – just like any muscle.

 Your eyes work hard during the day and need a break now and then.
 The strain can be especially intense if you work at a computer for long stretches at a time, which many of us do – especially me.
 To ease the strain, follow the 20-20-20 rule.2

 That means every 20 minutes, you should stop staring at your computer or phone and look at something 20 feet away for 20 seconds.